 This Spanish class is for beginners.
 Students will experience a high volume of input in Spanish, both in listening and reading formats, so each student is expected to do their part with regards to paying attention and participating actively in discussions and activities.
-Students work up to reading for 10 minutes in Spanish every single day, starting out with very simple, picture-supported texts.
+The teacher/class will read at least one chapter book each year, and students will be assessed over the novel.
 The teacher will also read at least one novel aloud to the class each year, and students will be assessed over the novel.
 Expect to provide short, simple answers in spoken and written format on topics relating directly to the student.
 These could include describing people, family, clothing, and interests/activities.
 The midterm and final have multiple parts to assess the three standards, and a student must complete all parts of both in order to move to the next semester or level.
 Target proficiency level: Novice High - communicates in lists and mostly short phrases, with some sentences on highly familiar topics.
 Typically uses words or phrases memorized from class.
 Note: if the student does not have a strong enough base to be successful in Spanish 2, the student may be required to repeat Spanish 1 regardless of their final semester grades.